DAWA judge profile: Lim Hwee Peng - Decanter

 Lim Hwee Peng

-Lim Hwee Peng CWE, FWS is a wine service provider and wine tutor, who teaches professionals through the Certified Specialist of Wine qualification, and French Wine Scholarship programs in Singapore and South East Asia.
+Lim Hwee Peng CWE, FWS is a professional wine service provider and wine mentor, who coaches and certifies hundreds of professionals in Singapore and South East Asia through internationally-certified wine programs, such as the French Wine Scholarship program.

-Despite being a certified wine educator, Lim remains a committed student of wine as he continues acquiring further knowledge through international certification programs.
-He continues to hone his tasting skills through wine judging opportunities in Australia, South Africa, South America, and Italy.
-Among his professional qualifications, Lim gained the SWE’s Certified Wine Educator, and was named DUX of Advanced Wine Assessment Course by AWRI.
+Despite having been in the wine trade since the 1990s, Lim remains a committed student of wine and acquires knowledge through international certification programs.
+He continues to hone his tasting skills through wine judging opportunities in South Africa, South America, Italy, and various regional wine shows in Australia.

-Hwee Peng was recently recognised by the Singapore Wine and F&B industries as a ‘Sommelier Mentor of the Year 2017’.
-He was then given the ‘Working Peoples’ Advocate 2017’ by the Singapore’s National Trades Union Congress for his efforts to increase professionalism among his peers.
+Among his professional qualifications, Lim is a French Wine Scholar and Certified Wine Educator.
+He was also a DUX (an outstanding candidate) of the Advanced Wine Assessment Course by AWRI.
+In 2017, he was recognised by the Singapore Wine and F&B industries as a ‘Sommelier Mentor of the Year 2017’.
+He was also awarded the ‘Working Peoples’ Advocate 2017’ by Singapore’s National Trades Union Congress for his efforts to increase professionalism among his peers.
+In January 2018, the Wine Scholar Guild recognised him as ‘Best Instructor – French Wine Scholar Program 2017’.